Alison Loehnis

 Alison Loehnis is an American business executive based in London.
-She is the interim CEO of YOOX Net-a-Porter Group, and was the president of Net-a-Porter.
+She was the interim CEO of YOOX Net-a-Porter Group, and the president of Net-a-Porter.

 Education

 Loehnis graduated from Brown University with a degree in art history.

 Career

 Loehnis had a job in advertising at Saatchi & Saatchi.
 She was a creative executive at The Walt Disney Company and had a marketing job at Thomas Pink.

 In 2007, Loehnis joined Net-a-Porter.
 She led the launch of its brands the Outnet in 2009 and Mr. Porter in 2011.
 In 2015, she led the merge of YOOX and Net-a-Porter, which created YOOX Net-a-Porter Group.
+In June 2025, Loehnis stepped down from her positions as president and interim CEO after 18 years at the company, following YNAP's acquisition by Mytheresa's newly formed luxury e-commerce group LuxExperience.

+Since 2022, she has also been a non-executive director on the board of Lululemon Athletica.

+In October 2025, Loehnis joined JPMorgan Chase as a senior adviser in its global consumer and retail investment banking team, focusing on luxury and lifestyle brands.